You’re invited to Typeforum 2024! 📣

 Show scores as fractions and percentages

 Variables are a great way to track how your respondents answer a quiz or personality test.
-You can change the value of variables based on respondents’ answers, and then use Logic to show them different Endings, depending on what their variable values are at the end of the typeform.
+You can change the value of variables based on respondents’ answers, and then use Logic to show them different Endings, depending on what their variable values are at the end of the form.

-With Recall information and a bit of math, you can show variable values at the end of the typeform as a fraction (for example, 4/5) or as a percentage (for example, 80%).
+With Recall information and a bit of math, you can show variable values at the end of the form as a fraction (for example, 4/5) or as a percentage (for example, 80%).
 Read on to learn how!

 Show variable values as fractions